 If you're considering laser eye surgery, you will no doubt have questions before deciding to go ahead with the procedure.
 How much will it cost?
 How many procedures has the surgeon done before and what are the risks?
 Will I achieve perfect vision?
 And many other questions will come into play when trying to decide.
 However, there is one that nobody asks, which arguably covers all of these concerns, yet it should be the question that comes before any other.
 So what is it?
 It could simply be a question of brotherly or sisterly love - read on to find out more.

 The 5 essential qualities of a top laser eye surgeon Choosing where to have your laser eye surgery can be a complex decision.
-For those who like to do their research on the surgeon carrying out the treatment, it is worth considering these factors; The surgeon's training and experience One of the most [...]
+For those who like to do their research on the surgeon carrying out the treatment, it is worth considering these factors; The surgeon's training and experience One of the most common [...]

 Look north for perfect vision Many people assume that you have to travel to London to get the best treatment.
 But you don't have to go all the way to Harley Street to get the best quality specialist eye care.
 You can cut your capital expenditure significantly by taking a trip closer to home.
 Opthalmic surgeon Mr James Ball, who hails from Harrogate, can offer you the very highest level of care using the latest techniques and cutting-edge technology in the industry at his clinic in nearby Wetherby.